neuefische/wd-flipped-classroom-curriculum/sessions/agile-workflow-and-user-stories/README.md

 ### A developer's week (example)

-- [ ] explain very short a week of a developer.
+- [ ] Explain very briefly a week of a developer.

 Your team is diverse and has different professions and knowledge.
 To gather all information and keep everyone involved in the process, the scrum team has a lot of events to join.
 This is necessary to enable everyone to do their job properly.
 The meeting time should be 10-15% of your week, but often increases, depending on teams.